Table of Contents

 If you have a problem or concern to bring forward, we encourage you to contact us.

 If you are not satisfied with the recommendation made by Libro, you may contact the Financial Services Regulatory Authority of Ontario (FSRA) for further review.

 Termination of Accounts and Services

 We both agree to treat each other with mutual respect.
-If a dispute cannot be resolved in a mutually satisfactory manner or you have breached/violated the terms of this Agreement, or have conducted yourself in a manner which is abusive of or offensive to any staff person or the Libro Board, we may terminate services and close Accounts without prior notice.
-In such an event, any remaining credit balances in your Accounts will be returned to you, less any and all service charges or fees due to.
-In the event of the Account closure, any outstanding debit balances may at our option become due.
+If a dispute cannot be resolved in a mutually satisfactory manner or you have breached/violated the terms of this Service Agreement or have conducted yourself in a manner which is abusive of or offensive to any staff person or the Libro Board of Directors, Libro reserves the right to discontinue the operation of Account(s).

 Authority of Designated Signing Officers

 You agree to advise Libro in writing of any additions or deletions to the designated Signing Officers, authorized on your Account.
 We may continue to rely on our current records relating to your designated Signing Officers until we have had a reasonable time to act upon any changes, including to verify the identity of any new designated Signing Officer.

 Changes to Business

 You shall advise Libro in writing of any changes to the name of your business, and any changes to your registered or trade names.
 We may continue to rely on our current records relating to the name of your business.

 You shall advise Libro in writing of any material or structural changes to the ownership of your business and seek consent of Libro for that change.